 Nonprofit accounting centers on accountability and mission fulfillment.
 It employs fund accounting to track restricted and unrestricted funds, ensuring compliance with donor intent.
 Its financial statements, comprising the statement of financial position, statement of activities, and statement of cash flows, align with this mission-driven approach.

 For-profit accounting, on the other hand, prioritizes profit maximization, emphasizing revenue generation and cost optimization.
-Its financial statements, including the balance sheet, income statement, and cash flow statement, reflect this focus.
+Its financial statements, including the balance sheet, income statement, and cash flow statement, reflect this focus on profitability.

-The primary focus of nonprofit accounting are accountability to stakeholders and donors rather than generating profits.
+The primary focus of nonprofit accounting is accountability to stakeholders and donors rather than generating profits.
 Nonprofit organizations follow the same fundamental accounting principles as for-profit organizations but with a few key differences.

 According to Alaina Mackin, CPA, CMA, an instructor in Southern New Hampshire University’s accounting program, and SNHU accounting instructor Dan Puhl, CPA, CMA, these nine basics of accounting are fundamental for a nonprofit organization to fulfill its missions and maintain long-term sustainability.